tornadocashcommunity/tornadocash.cash-relayer/README.md

   - Set `RPC_URL` to a non-censoring RPC (You can [run your own](https://github.com/feshchenkod/rpc-nodes), or use a [free option](https://chainnodes.org/))
   - Set `ORACLE_RPC_URL` to an Ethereum native RPC endpoint
 3. Uncomment the `env_file` lines (remove `# `) for the associated network services in `docker-compose.yml`
-4. Build and deploy the docker source for the configured neworks specified via `--profile <NETWORK_SYMBOL>`
+4. Build and deploy the docker source for the configured networks specified via `--profile <NETWORK_SYMBOL>`
   - `docker-compose --profile eth --profile bnb --profile arb --profile --profile op --profile xdai up -d`
 5. Visit your domain addresses and check each `/status` endpoint to ensure there is no errors in the `status` fields